MantisVision/webUtils/docs/synchronizer.md

 ### Setting volume
 In order to change the volume of the underlying videos, you should call ``setVolume()`` method of the ``VideoSync`` object.
 It takes two arguments:
 1. level of the volume - if 0, the videos will mute, if 1, they play in the standard strength.
 Bear in mind that Some browsers may only recognize values 0 and 1.
-2. RYSKUrl or HTMLVideoElement (or an array of them) which should afflicted by the change.
+2. RYSKUrl or HTMLMediaElement (or an array of them) which should afflicted by the change.
 You can use this parameter to set the volume only of some of the managed videos.
 If the second parameter isn't provided, all of the managed videos (even those added later on) will be set to the new volume.

 By default, the volume of Synchronizer is set to 0, so you have to call ``setVolume`` manually at least once to set to to an appropriate value.
 This is by design because some browsers may want to autoplay videos only if they're mute.